taylorrsallen/Luxana/README.md

 ### 4. Gui
 - Bevy's UI doesn't allow for using multiple windows.
 Egui doesn't allow for pixel perfect image display.
 Currently this is a kind've hacked together approach that uses Bevy's RenderLayers along with Camera2d to display ui using sprites.
+- TODO:
+    - [ ] Buttons
+        - [ ] Sprites for different button states
+        - [ ] Selector
+    - [ ] Display the same gui to multiple players
+    - [ ] Multiple player cursors per gui
+    - [ ] Layouts
+    - [ ] Refactor using Bevy's UI code, but for multiple windows
 - Issues:
     - Performs fine but this is scuffed.
 Try imgui?
+Alter Bevy's UI code?
 Or anything else?

 ### 5. Input
 - I'm not a fan of Bevy's input system, this is an attempt to do something I like more + extend it to allow for bindings, but implementation falls flat.
 - Currently allows for assigning input bindings and trigger states (pressed, released, held) to values of a user created input actions enum.
 Players can then be assigned devices through InputDeviceReceiver.
 - Implementation is pretty derpy.
 Needs a refactor.
 Creating separate bindings for the same key to detect held/pressed/released is dumb.

-### 6. Networking
+### 6. Level
-- Doesn't exist at the moment.
-Literally just example code from a networking library I was looking at.
+- The entities which will represent the game world.
+Called Level because Bevy uses World, and universe is too long.
+- TODO:
+    - [ ] Heightmap
+        - [?]
+Does this belong here?
+Isn't this more of a raw data structure than a game world impl?
+        - [ ] Fix lighting artifacts on chunk edges from incomplete normals calculations
+    - [ ] Overworld
+        - [ ] Landmarks to travel between
+        - [ ] Paths represented as series of lines or curves between Landmarks

 ### 7. Packages
 - Gathers up all assets from hardcoded folders (fonts, images, models, sounds).